 DNA kits can make fantastic gifts, but because the above considerations are very personal decisions that may have a huge impact on someone’s life, please discuss these issues with the recipient before purchasing a DNA kit as a gift for a loved one or friend.

 If you are looking for DNA relative matches to solve for unknown parentage, then autosomal DNA analysis is recommended, such as Ancestry DNA.
-The latest numbers that we have on database size from Ancestry DNA at this point are from Jan.
-2020 when they reported that they have over 16 million results in their database.
-The sheer size of this database, along with powerful tools, such as shared matches and family trees, make this the most popular site for those trying to identify DNA relative matches.
+The latest numbers that we have on database size from Ancestry DNA at this point are the Ancestry Corporate page which announced in 2021 that they have exceeded 20 million kits in their database.
+(1) The sheer size of this database, along with powerful tools, such as shared matches and family trees, make this the most popular site for those trying to identify DNA relative matches.
 Ancestry DNA uses a saliva test that provides an ethnicity breakdown and an opt in to view DNA relative matches.
 Once you have your Ancestry DNA results, you can upload your raw data to other sites.
 Currently, My Heritage, FTDNA, and Gedmatch allow uploads and relative match viewing at no cost.

 The next largest autosomal DNA database is 23 and Me, which reports that their database size (as of Spring 2020) is over 12 million.
-23andMe uses a saliva test and does not allow uploads of raw data.
+23andMe uses a saliva test and neither 23 and me nor Ancestry allow uploads of raw data.
 You will need to order and test at 23andMe separately if you choose to do so.
 You can also choose to purchase optional genetic risk health reports.

 If you are able to purchase both Ancestry DNA and 23 and me, that is preferable.
 If you want to start with just one test, we recommend Ancestry DNA.